bldclst/Screen-Reader-Music/README.md

 Note: .musicxml or .xml are the only compatible formats.
 Do not try uploading xompressed MusicXML files like .mxl.

+## Disclaimers

+1. This application only works on scores with one stoff.
+Piano scores and scores with multiple instrument parts will most likely encounter strange bugs.
+2. I built this app without the intention of individuals running it.
+It was originally designed to be run on a VM that I could access from all of my devices.

 ## Example output:

 ### Title - # Measures